 Amonkhet Remastered Draft Guide: Power Rankings

 Note that all colors are playable.
-We mostly rated them on how successful their aggressive strategies are, as we assume those will be the strongest.
+We mostly rated them on how successful their aggressive strategies are, as those are the strongest in the format.

 White enables the best aggressive strategies and is also very deep.
 Red and green follow pretty closely for the same reasons.
 Black and blue might be weaker, but by no means by a lot.